-Ginger has been known to alleviate the nausea from pregnancy and motion sickness for ages.
-Studies show that it is also great for easing menstrual cramps or primary
+Ginger has been known to alleviate the nausea from pregnancy and motion sickness.
+Studies show that ginger is the best natural remedy for menstrual cramps.

-I wish I had this information when I was menstruating (OK, OK I’m really dating myself here), because, back then, I had terrible menstrual cramps.
+I wish I had this information when I was menstruating (OK, OK I’m really dating myself here), because, back then, I had terrible menstrual cramps (also known as primary

 I always thought that was normal.

 I remember powering through those days in spite of the pain.
 In chiropractic school, I would grab a hot pack for my abdomen and lie on the table, in between seeing patients.

 I didn’t want to resort to ibuprofen or aspirin.

 We have known for ages that ginger acts as a powerful anti-inflammatory and is effective in pain relief.

 For instance, this double blind study published in 2009, looked at the efficacy of

 They found that the ginger was just as effective as the pain killers.
 The authors concluded that,